Directed by Michael Lange

 - Oh Wait, This Is My Grocery List: Willow starts reading what she thinks is a list of ingredients for a magic potion, only to be told it's the recipe for the turkey stuffing.

-- Pillow Pistol: Harmony keeps a wooden stake in her bed, which she uses to drive off Spike.Spike: You had that in our bed?!
+- Pillow Pistol: A somewhat more reasonable version.
+Harmony keeps a wooden stake under her mattress, which she uses to drive off Spike.Spike: You had that in our bed?!
 Do you know how dangerous that is?!

-- Rant Inducing Slight: Angel says he needs to stay away from Buffy for her own good, causing Willow to start ranting about Oz until Angel brings her back on track.
+- Rage Breaking Point: Angel says he needs to stay away from Buffy for her own good, causing Willow to start ranting about Oz until Angel brings her back on track.

-- Required Spinoff Cross Over: After these events Buffy visits Los Angeles to express her annoyance to Angel personally in the Tear Jerker episode "I Will Remember You".
+- Required Spinoff Cross Over: After these events, Buffy visits Los Angeles to express her annoyance to Angel personally in "I Will Remember You".

 - Xander has the symptoms of malaria, smallpox and syphilis.

-- Willow knocks on Buffy's door, then Anya supporting Xander.
-The third time she answers the door, it's Spike.
+- Willow knocks on the door, then Anya (supporting Xander).
+The third time Buffy answers the door, it's Spike.

 - Rule of Symbolism: When Hus is first disturbed, Buffy is wearing a black cowboy hat.